Genericson/sbt/README.md

 Sumbeard's Tools (SBT)
 ======================

 SBT includes a mathematical vector template class.
 SBT is open source (see license in sourcecode).
 It was created primarily to practice working with C++ templates and meta-programming.
 If you were looking for something more extensive, take a look at GLM (OpenGL Mathematics).
-Keep in mind that these classes have not been thoroughly tested and may contain runtime surprises.
+Keep in mind that SBT has not been thoroughly tested and may contain runtime surprises.

 Current Features
 -----------------